-FIGURE 54 - WHEEL ELEVATOR JOINT
+FIGURE 52 - WHEEL ELEVATOR JOINT

-Tighten the first jam nut to 120 ft.-lbs., then securely lock the second jam nut against the first one.
+Tighten the first jam nut to 120 ft-lbs, then securely lock the second jam nut against the first one.

-IMPORTANT: Do not overtighten the first jam nut.
+IMPORTANT: Do not over tighten the first jam nut.

-Install the rod connectors between the two wheel

-halves as shown (see figure 55).
-Free the wheel and turn it manually through several revolutions to make sure nothing is interfering with it.
-Adjust the right-hand rollers so they are about 1/6" away from the drive band of the wheel elevator at its closest point.
-Install tabs in chain slots (see figure 54).
+Install the rod connectors between the two wheel halves as shown (see Figure 53).
+Free the wheel and turn the wheel manually through one or two revolutions to make sure nothing is interfering with it.
+Adjust the right-hand rollers so they are about 1/8" away from the drive band of the wheel elevator at its closest point.
+Install tabs in chain slots (see figure 52).

-FIGURE 55 - ROD CONNECTOR INSTALLATION
+FIGURE 53 - ROD CONNECTOR INSTALLATION